 Location: Falmouth Harbour, Antigua

-Lunch has just gone down, a well rounded chicken and bacon wrap meal, but the breeze has freshened and heavy clouds loom to windward.
-Clean up continues with a new urgent excitement as the meteorological tension rises and a cold rain threatens.
+Lunch has just gone down, a well-rounded chicken and bacon wrap meal, but the breeze has freshened, and heavy clouds loom to windward.
+Clean up continues with a new urgent excitement as the meteorological tension rises, and a cold rain threatens.
 Seamanship class has been put on the back burner for now to get the last dive of the day in while conditions allow.
-Sitting in the cockpit, the deck is awash with fluttering movement and colour this morning’s free time was utilised to freshen up the garb, and the lifelines bear the decorative results.
+Sitting in the cockpit, the deck is awash with fluttering movement and color this morning’s free time was utilized to freshen up the garb, and the lifelines bear the decorative results.

-Ben is still marveling at the enormous lobster he spotted on his Advanced Open Water Fish ID Dive, with antennae spanning over a metre across!
-But the little critters we’ve seen today peaked the interests of most others.
-Ash spotted and showed us a small green moray eel, and later a slightly larger spotted moray, both boldly braving the outsides of their holes to keep a close watch watch on us.
+Ben is still marveling at the enormous lobster he spotted on his Advanced Open Water Fish ID Dive, with antennae spanning over a meter across!
+But the little critters we’ve seen today piqued the interests of most others.
+Ash spotted and showed us a small green moray eel and later a slightly larger spotted moray, both boldly braving the outsides of their holes to keep a close watch on us.
 We emerged on the surface to find Adelaide patiently waiting in the dinghy, keeping a watchful eye on the progress of our bubbles.
 Huge appreciation to her and Ash for sitting out in the harsher Caribbean elements today to allow the rest of us to enjoy the wondrous underwater world.
-It should also be mentioned that Steve spends a sizeable portion of his time filling dive tanks, so that we can all breath underwater.
-Snorkelling has also been enjoyed today with intriguing first-time encounters with the relatively harmless moon jellyfish.
+It should also be mentioned that Steve spends a sizeable portion of his time filling dive tanks so that we can all breathe underwater.
+Snorkeling has also been enjoyed today with intriguing first-time encounters with the relatively harmless moon jellyfish.